HiveDesk

 District of Columbia has its own laws that regulate paid leave and time off for employees.
 Important aspects of the laws that govern paid leave and time off in D.C. are:

-• The District of Columbia has implemented a Paid Family Leave program, providing eligible employees with partial wage replacement for up to eight weeks for qualifying family and medical reasons.
+• The District of Columbia has implemented a Paid Family Leave (PFL) program, providing eligible employees with partial wage replacement for up to 12 weeks combined for qualifying parental, family, and medical reasons.
 Covered reasons include the birth or adoption of a child, the care of a family member with a serious health condition, or the employee’s own serious health condition.
+Pregnant employees may qualify for up to 2 additional weeks of prenatal leave.
+The maximum weekly benefit is $1,190 for claims approved on or after September 28, 2025.

 • Paid Sick Leave: D.C. has provisions allowing employees who are federal employees and residents of the district to access paid family leave benefits if they meet certain eligibility criteria.